Prevention

 - Supplement with Hydrochloric Acid (HCl), the antibacterial acid of the stomach, if deficient

-- Remove proton pump inhibiting drugs (PPI's), and antacids, a cause of reduced HCl and SIBO
+- Remove proton pump inhibiting drugs (PPI's), and antacids, a cause of reduced HCl and risk factor for SIBO

 - Correct Ileocecal Valve Syndrome (IVC), the physical barrier to bacterial backflow from the large intestine (LI)